drivera123/LDRS500/Invictus.md

 ##### **Watch the Movie Invictus and complete the following assignment below:**

 The Movie Invictus encouraging people to believe in themselves so that the organization can achieve is a noble quest and requires a leader who can not only see over the horizon but make what is over the horizon tangible.
-As a team leader, getting people to believe in themselves and the organization is at the heart of the process of any transformative process.** In a maximum of 500 words,**  post your reflection on what the key lessons the movie.
+As a team leader, getting people to believe in themselves and the organization is at the heart of the process of any transformative process.** In a maximum of 500 words,**  post to your blog your reflection on what you believe are the key lessons of the movie.